 Bible Truth for Everyday Life

-Hidden in the midst of this command given by Jesus, my eyes gravitate to three small words: “all your mind.”
+Hidden in the middle of this command given by Jesus, my eyes gravitate to three small words: “all your mind.”
 Throughout the past months, it seems the recurring theme making waves in my life is the idea of living with a renewed mind.

 This has been a journey toward learning to look for what’s right in my world instead of dwelling on what’s wrong.
 It’s been a journey of focusing on what is pure, lovely, and good.
 It’s been a journey of reframing my moments and looking for God’s eternal perspective in the midst of temporal circumstances.